jusotoTEC/variableInjections/README.md

-# MATLAB Code from Numerical Experiments in Paper *"Optimal modeling of nonlinear systems: method of variable injections"*
+# MATLAB Code for Numerical Experiments in the Paper *"Optimal modeling of nonlinear systems: method of variable injections"*

 ## Authors